spike-rabbit/element/docs/components/forms-inputs/datepicker.md

 These components are used in scenarios where users need to input specific dates, times, or date ranges.

-Date pickers typically include an expandable calendar menu and a text input field, while Time pickers focus solely on time selection, usually a text input field or dropdown menu for selecting specific times.
+Date pickers typically include an expandable calendar menu and a text input field, while time pickers focus solely on time selection, usually a text input field or dropdown menu for selecting specific times.

 ![Date time](images/date-time.png)